SimpleITK/SimpleITK/Documentation/docs/source/building.rst

 -  The R package requires R version 3.3 or greater.

+-  The Lua package requires Lua version 5.1 or greater.

-Recipes / Formulas / Short Cuts
+Recipes / Formulas / Short cuts
 ===============================

 Before you start please make sure you have the required `Prerequisites`_ installed.